 Ashley Montanaro's homepage

-I'm also a member of the Quantum Computation & Information group.
+I'm a member of the Theory and Algorithms and Quantum Computation & Information research groups.

 Unfortunately I do not have any funding to support summer students or interns.

 "It is difficult to give an idea of the vast extent of modern mathematics.
 This word 'extent' is not the right one: I mean extent crowded with beautiful detail - not an extent of mere uniformity such as an objectless plain, but of a tract of beautiful country seen at first in the distance, but which will bear to be rambled through and studied in every detail of hillside and valley, stream, rock, wood and flower.
 But, as for everything else, so for a mathematical theory - beauty can be perceived but not explained."

 My main research interests are in the theory of quantum computing.
 I'm interested in all areas of the subject, but particularly quantum algorithms and computational complexity, as well as quantum query and communication complexity.
 I'm also interested in classical algorithms and computational complexity.

 Click here for details of my publications, preprints and presentations.

 In Spring 2015 I am teaching Advanced Quantum Information Theory, a unit for the Centre for Doctoral Training in Quantum Engineering.